alexirpan/alexirpan.github.io/_posts/2020-04-14-contact-tracing.markdown

 with a public specification of what they plan to implement, which closely matches the academic consensus.

-If this *doesn't* happen - if it doesn't get enough adoption, if people are too scared to use it, or something else, then given the current US response, I could see the pessimistic forecasts of the UCL report coming true: cycles of lockdown on, lockdown off, until a vaccine is ready.
-And I will be really, really, really mad if that happens, because to me, it would have been entirely preventable.
+If contact tracing *doesn't* happen - if it doesn't get enough adoption, if people are too scared to use it, or something else, then given the current US response, I could see the worst forecasts of the Imperial College London report coming true: cycles of lockdown on, lockdown off, until a vaccine is ready.
+Their models are pessimistic, compared to other papers, but it could happen.
+And I will be
+really, really, really mad if it does, because it would have been entirely preventable.

+*I originally posted this essay on Facebook, and got a lot of good feedback.
+Thanks to the six people who commented on points I missed.*